 - 3.13 In all cases where induction is served in more than one institution simultaneously, one Principal/Head acts as the lead Principal/Heads.
-The lead Principal/Head: - Is expected to ensure that they are satisfied that all posts are suitable for induction (see paras 2.17 - 2.18), and provide a fair opportunity for the ECT to demonstrate that they have performed satisfactorily against all of the Teachers' Standards by the end of the induction period; - is responsible for consulting with and gathering evidence from the other Principal/Head; - should also, in the case of unattached teachers6, where appropriate, consult the Head of Service7 from the local authority; and - having coordinated the evidence, make the recommendation to the Appropriate Body on whether the ECT has performed satisfactorily against all of the Teachers' Standards.
+The lead Principal/Head: - Is expected to ensure that they are satisfied that all posts are suitable for induction (see paras 2.17 - 2.18), and provide a fair opportunity for the ECT to demonstrate that they have performed satisfactorily against all of the Teachers' Standards by the end of the induction period; - is responsible for consulting with and gathering evidence from the other Principal/Head; - should also, in the case of unattached teachers6, where appropriate, consult the Head of Service7 from the local authority; and - 6 Unattached teachers are defined as, a teacher employed by a local authority who is: - (a) notattached to a particular school, or - (b) employed otherwise than at a school. - 7 The Head of Service is the person at the local authority responsible for the line management of the ECT. - having coordinated the evidence, make the recommendation to the Appropriate Body on whether the ECT has performed satisfactorily against all of the Teachers' Standards.
 Methods of sharing information and gathering evidence for progress reviews, classroom observation and formal assessments should be clear to all those involved in the process, including the ECT. - 3.14 In all cases where induction is served in more than one institution simultaneously, it is essential that one Appropriate Body takes the lead in making the decision, following the recommendation from the lead Principal/Head. - 3.15 For ECTs serving induction in more than one institution simultaneously, the separate contracts are added together to calculate the number of days in which induction must be served and recorded by the lead Principal/Head.
 Each separate contract of employment must meet the minimum period criteria (see paras 2.32-2.34).